-Looking for something more intimate than the noise and crowds you have to deal with at Hong Kong’s most popular restaurants?
+Looking for something more intimate than the noise and crowds you have to deal with at Hong Kong’s most popular restaurants (especially with the current dining restrictions)?
 Or would you rather have people come home but just don’t have the space to host them?
 This city boasts of a variety of private kitchens which makes entertaining guests with good food and a great location that much easier for you.
 Whether you’re planning your child’s birthday, a friend’s baby shower or your 25th anniversary, these places are flexible enough to cater to every occasion.
 Best of all, there’s no clean-up involved, and because you won’t be busy serving your friends, you get to be the hostess with the mostest!
 Here is a list of our favourite private dining kitchens where you’ll want to hold your next affair.

 Think of Cuore as a special invitation to Chef Andrea Oschetti’s own Wong Chuk Hang flat, because that’s exactly what it is.
 Guests are welcomed into his home – a spacious, 2,500 square foot loft – where he prepares, cooks and serves a four-course, home-style Italian dinner (for a minimum of 10 people, maximum of 40).
 The atmosphere is cosy and beautiful, with large windows and an open feeling.
 The chef uses ingredients imported directly from Italy to achieve that home-cooked taste.
 Just choose from the options on his seasonal menu and he will take it from there.
 Keeping it exclusive, he only takes one reservation a night, three nights a week and only six months in a year.